mbayle98/Alpina-group/README.md

 - Calculate the base rate on the original dataset
 - Distribution of the data: 3701 fake news & 2770 real news
 - After removing the duplicates: 3676 fake news & 2711 real news
-- Preproceesing the text by removing any usless data
+- Preproceesing the text by removing any useless data
 - Predictions

 ### 🥇 Results